-At the start of 2017, I made a vow to explore as much of the African continent as I could squeeze in while basing myself in Portugal, and I’m pleased to share it’s been a tremendous success so far.
+At the start of 2017, I made a vow to explore as much of the African continent as I could and I’m pleased to share it’s been a tremendous success so far.

 I’ve fallen in love with every country I’ve visited; learned how easy it is to travel independently across the continent; discovered it’s far safer than it’s made out to be; and that it’s more diverse than you could possible comprehend.
 By the end of the year, I’ll have added Tanzania, Rwanda, and the D.R.C to my African travels, and I already know they’re going to be just as fascinating as the other countries I’ve been fortunate to visit.

 Do me a favour, okay?
 If you ever see me write a blog post that insinuates that Africa is one giant country, reach through your laptop screen and slap me around the face.
 After my travels here, I cringe whenever I see travel bloggers referring to *Africa* as if it’s one country full of nothing but poverty, war, AIDs, and other stereotypes.
 Mozambique was nothing like Swaziland, was nothing like South Africa, was nothing like Namibia, was nothing like Morocco.
 I believe Africa is the most diverse continent on the planet, and is so much more than famine, safaris, and they’re so happy with so little.
 My travels in the first quarter of the year have me more determined than ever to focus my future travels on the region.
 I have a lot to learn.

 Wasn’t this supposed to be a monthly summary?
 Enough waffling!
 Here’s what I got up to in March.

 After spending a week recovering from travel in South Africa in Portugal, I made my way on to yet another Angolan Airlines plane and flew south to Windhoek.